Llamatch/LlamaFlights/README.md

 # LlamaFlights
-Fly at a low cost and almost none security by LlamaAir
+Fly at a low cost and almost none secure by LlamaAir